2023 Team INFINIT Elite

 For over 20 years, Andy Potts has been a constant presence on the triathlon scene.
 Known as the “Good Guy of Triathlon,” Andy’s career started at the University of Michigan where he was a 6-time All-American in swimming and competed on the track team his senior year.
 This duel-disciplined college career was Andy’s springboard into the world of Triathlon.

-Andy was USA Triathlon’s 2003 Rookie of the year and after only 22 months of competing in the sport, represented the United States in the 2004 Olympics.
-In 2007, Andy won gold at the Pan-American games in triathlon, won Ironman 70.3 World Championship, and was USAT’s triathlete of the year.
-Andy would go on to be USAT’s triathlete of the year again in 2008.
+Andy was USA Triathlon’s 2003 Rookie of the year and quickly progressed to the top of the sporting world by representing the United States in the 2004 Olympics.
+In 2007, Andy won gold at the Pan-American games in triathlon, won Ironman 70.3 World Championship, was USAT’s triathlete of the year, and was named Triathlete Magazine’s All-Round global triathlete of the year.

 "Where has this been all my life?
 I wish I had found Infinit earlier on in my career"

-As his career evolved, Andy has begun coaching and helping shape the next generation of triathlete.
-Andy is a dedicated father, coach, and athlete, who has gained a sizable following over the course of his storied career; to learn more about Andy, his career, and his coaching, check out his website.
+As his career evolved, Andy has begun coaching and helping shape the next generation of triathletes.
+Andy is a dedicated father, coach, and athlete.
+He is passionate about sharing his experience with all who are interested in getting more out of their sport and ultimately, more out of themselves; to learn more about Andy, his career, and his coaching, check out his website.

-With his own custom blends, Andy’s nutrition is dialed-in perfectly as he adds to his impressive record of 28 Ironman 70.3 victories and over 50 first-place finishes.
+With his custom blends, Andy’s nutrition is dialed-in perfectly as he adds to his impressive record of 32 Ironman 70.3 victories and over 60 first-place finishes.

 2022 UCI Para-cycling Track World Championships - 3rd (3K individual pursuit WC3, omnium, scratch)